Katalyst99/Algo-in-C/README.md

 ## 52.Partition List:
 * This algorithm proves to be quite crucial in various real-world applications that involve data organization and manipulation.
 For example, when working with databases, the partition list algorithm can be used to optimize query performance.

+## 53.Restore IP Addresses:
+* This algorithm proves to be quite useful in many real-world applications.
+For example, In data analysis IP addresses, may be included as part of datasets.
+The algo can help validate and preprocess IP addresses, ensuring data consistency and accuracy before performing analytical tasks.